 A constraint scenario is an independent set of constraints.
 By default a scenario is created as Primary Scenario to hold all timing constraints defined by the user.
-This scenario is used during both analysis and TDPR.
-You can create multiple scenarios.
-The scenario used for analysis and the scenario used for TDPR can be selected from a list.
+This scenario will be used during both analysis and TDPR.
+Multiple scenarios can be created within SmartTime.
+The scenario used for analysis and the scenario used for TDPR can be selected from the list of available scenarios.
 Only one scenario can be used for analysis at a time.
-If multiple scenarios are created they are displayed in separate Constraint Editor windows.
+If multiple scenarios are created they will be displayed in separate Constraint Editor windows.